 That’s it, my friends.
 Simple and so delicious.

-If you’re looking for something different for breakfast or a fun take on lunch, quiche might be your new best friend.
+If you’re looking for something different for breakfast or a fun take on lunch, this Spinach, Bacon, and Swiss Quiche might be your new best friend.

 I hope you’ve enjoyed Breakfast Week!
 Until next time.